serokell/blog-posts/typescript-for-haskellers/article.md

 * `symbol` lets you declare const-named properties on types.
 * `unique` means that the type is unique – your type is tagged with a unique symbol.

-With [`as`](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) (which does type assertion), you can cast your base type to a tagged type.
+Now, with [`as`](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) (which does type assertion), you can cast your base type to a tagged type.
 And when you try to pass a value of another tagged type, the compiler says that the two unique symbols are different.

 ```typescript